Rayyan10x/Rayyan10x/README.md

-I am an aspiring Software Engineer :wave: from London, UK.
+I am an aspiring quant developer :wave: from London, UK.